 English Usage: All assignments are marked for correct English usage, proofreading, and formatting.
 At the instructor's discretion, any assignment not reaching these standards may be returned for revision and resubmission.
 Maximum grade assigned for a revised assignment is "C".

-achievement and professional behaviour.
+Professionalism All students are expected to maintain the program's standards of academic achievement and professional behaviour.
 In practicum centres and in the classroom, students will adhere to their professional areas' Code of Ethics at all times.